 Classifying it as an advertisement may not be entirely accurate, however, because leads are also generated through other, non-paid methods, such as through referrals from existing clients and organic search engine results.

-Lead generation is largely done via the internet these days, in a self-explanatory marketing term called ‘online lead generation’.
+Lead generation is largely done via the internet these days, in a self-explanatory marketing term called ‘online lead generation’, in many cases using a lead generation software.
 This is the generation of customer interest in your products and services through the internet.
 Social media is a booming source of leads, and many businesses and individuals have social media accounts for lead generation and for acquiring new business opportunities.
 It is a great idea to have social media accounts for your business, because this will give your brand the exposure and reach that it needs to sell its products and services.
 Having active social media accounts on LinkedIn, Twitter, Instagram and Facebook (amongst others) is important for your business.
 Studies even show 93% of leads are generated from internet activity, including web referrals, search engines, local SEO, and direct traffic.

 As a local small business, it is important for you to target local leads because, as said earlier, that is what helps to build your brand, both customer-wise and brand-wise.
 Capturing the interests of the locals is essential to the growth of your business, and your ability to consistently find leads from the local community also shows that your sales team is doing their job very well.

 With a strong, local customer base, you can project your business to the larger community.

 Word of mouth is also a great way to grow your business.
 Targeting local leads and turning them into satisfied customers will definitely increase your leads because they will definitely tell others about your products and services.

 Customer referrals are also another reason why the targeting local leads are essential.
 By setting up a reward system for customers who refer potential customers to your business.
 Your lead flow will be more consistent, and soon your local customer base will be large enough for you to expand to other territories.